 This memoir is what happens when your mom asks you to keep her big, explosive secret: an epic affair with her husband's best friend.
 It's written from the perspective of the now-adult daughter and the writing is as gorgeous as its Cape Cod background.
 It's juicy and complex and feels too 'wild' to be true.

 This fall, we're ordering martinis with extra olives.
 Yes, Olive Kitteridge is back with commentary on motherhood, loneliness, and the quirkiness of small town life in Maine.
 The beauty is in the writing—but even if you didn’t read the original, you’ll fall fast for this group of interrelated stories.

-Pumpkins and fall go together like “Call Me By Your Name” and peaches.
+Book clubs and wine go together like “Call Me By Your Name” and peaches.
 Yes, we went there.
 Just in time for the sequel, which picks up 15 years later.
 Elio’s in Paris with a new love, Oliver’s in New York and miserable, and Elio’s beloved father is divorced and on the mend.
 Fingers crossed for a grand reunion but we’ll leave it to you to "find" out.

 Imagine if America were a monarchy.
 Imagine no more.
 This book gives you an alternate universe in which George Washington was given a crown after the Revolutionary War.
 More than two centuries later, the House of Washington still rules...with forbidden love and Gossip Girl-esque drama included.
 Royally American.

 Netflix comedy special(s)?
 Check.
 Write, star, and produce her own rom-com?
 Check.
 Author?
 Check.
 Ali Wong is out with her first book—a collection of essays written to her daughters.
 It covers everything from motherhood to making it in the comedy world.
 Warning: you'll laugh in public while reading.